input-output-hk/partner-chains-smart-contracts/docs/SIPs/10-GeneralDataBridge.md

 #### Claiming

-The claiming workflow is almost identical to the token claim: it is using the same Merkle root, claiming with a proof.
+The claiming workflow is almost identical to the token claim: it uses the same Merkle root, and the claiming is done with a Merkle proof.
 There are however a few key differences:
 - the claim transaction will mint a special token, proving the validity of the data
 - the output must include a Datum with some metadata (details in the Implementation section)
-- the optional data will be sent to designated validator address
+- the optional data will be sent to a designated validator address

 Note: it's important to note that claiming is a separate step from Merkle root insertion, so there is the possibility of data remaining unclaimed.
-To mitigate this issue, we could incentivise sidechain users to find and claim these data UTxOs, by locking n amount of tokens on the sidechain.
+To mitigate this issue, we could incentivise sidechain users to find and claim these data UTxOs, by locking some amount of tokens on the sidechain.
 These tokens would be paid to the wallet of the claimer, while the data must always go to its designated address.
 However, incentivisation is out of scope of the current SIP.